 UK experts from the University of Reading, the University of Sheffield, and the Royal Horticultural Society (RHS) created a paper in 2012 titled: The Domestic Garden: Its Contribution to Urban Green Infrastructure.
 It explores the notion that gardening is eco-friendly and uncovers some truths about the effects modern gardening has had on the environment.
 We can see how we can make changes to the way we garden in order to help make a difference to the environment.

-Tips For Gardening in an Environmentally Friendly Way:
+Tips For An Environmentally Friendly Garden:

 One major problem is to do with commercial potting soil.
 Most types of commercial soil contain peat, which is a non-renewable resource and is only found in certain parts of the world.
 Once peat is harvested, it’s very hard to grow back and as it’s used as a source of energy it really is a resource that shouldn’t be lost.
 The harvesting of the peat also causes a large amount of carbon emissions each year.
 An alternative material for soil is coconut coir.
 It’s a natural byproduct of the coconut industry that would otherwise be wasted, and is great at cultivating plants.
 It’s best to see what other options are available at your local garden centre, but it’s definitely worthwhile investigating.